 We conduct several types of sleep studies, some which take place in our sleep lab in our hospital and some which can be done at home.

 Occasionally a simple sleep study is not sufficient to detect and diagnose different types of breathing difficulties overnight that may cause symptoms.
-A respiratory polygraphy is a test that can be performed in your own home.
-This test can diagnose different types of breathing difficulties and assess severity, allowing the correct choice of treatment to be made.
+Respiratory polygraphy is a test that can be performed in the comfort of your own home.
+This test can diagnose difficulties and assess severity, allowing the correct choice of treatment to be made.

-The video below has been developed to demonstrate how to put the equipment on at home as post COVID-19 we are no longer able to offer a face to face appointment to fit the equipment.
+The video below has been developed to help you put on your equipment.
 There will be written instructions included with the equipment to explain things.
 If you have any questions regarding how to put the equipment on, please ring the sleep lab during office hours on 01223 638168.

 A tutorial on how to set-up a home sleep study

-An inpatient stay will allow us to add video to respiratory polygraphy assessment or to conduct a video-polysomnography assessment to help us to diagnose the different types of breathing difficulties or sleep problems you may have.
+An inpatient stay will allow us to add video to respiratory polygraphy assessment or to conduct a video-polysomnography assessment to help us diagnose breathing difficulties or sleep problems.

-The video below explains what to expect when visiting the sleep centre for an overnight stay and demonstrates the process of connecting the equipment which will monitor your sleep for your video-polysomnography assessment.
+The video below explains what to expect when visiting our sleep centre for an overnight stay.
+It demonstrates the process of connecting the equipment which will monitor your sleep for your video-polysomnography assessment.

 What to expect during your overnight stay for a complex sleep study.

-Joanne undergoes a polysomnography (PSG) to investigate her poor sleep and daytime fatigue.
+Patient Joanne underwent a polysomnography (PSG) to investigate her poor sleep and daytime fatigue.

 Daytime tests with further EEG monitoring may be performed the day after your inpatient assessment.